RJM - Owl Class 2020 - 2021

 Listening and Attention Games: We have been having lots of fun in school playing games inside and outside which have been helping us to build our listening and attention skills.

-Transition: The Owl class have been becoming familiar with our school routine, choosing with our classroom and getting to know the other children in the Owl class.
+Transition: The Owl class have been becoming familiar with our school routine.

 Please ensure your child brings in their clean water bottle each morning.

 Children will need to have their school book bag every Tuesday and Friday.
 They will be given a new reading book linked to their phonics ability on Friday.
 They will also be given a library book which is something that you can enjoy sharing with your child.
 These books will be collected every Tuesday, kept at school for 72 hours and then changed ready for your child on Friday afternoon.